 THE FOUNDATION OF THE NEW COVENANT

-Ezekiel 36:24-28” ‘For I will take you from the nations, gather you out of all the countries and bring you back to your own land.
-25 Then I will sprinkle clean water on you and you will be clean from all your uncleanness and from all your idols.
-26 Moreover I will give you a new heart.
-I will put a new spirit within you.
-I will remove the stony heart from your flesh and give you a heart of flesh.
-27 I will put My Ruach within you.
-Then I will cause you to walk in My laws, so you will keep My rulings and do them.
-28 Then you will live in the land that I gave to your fathers.
-You will be My people and I will be your God.”
+Ezekiel 36:24-28 LSB “And I will take you from the nations, gather you from all the lands, and bring you into your own land.25 Then I will sprinkle clean water on you, and you will be clean; I will cleanse you from all your uncleanness and from all your idols.26 Moreover, I will give you a new heart and put a new spirit within you; and I will remove the heart of stone from your flesh and give you a heart of flesh.27 I will put My Spirit within you and cause you to walk in My statutes, and you will be careful to do My judgments.28 And you will inhabit the land that I gave to your fathers; so you will be My people, and I will be your God.”

 The New Covenant was prophesied in the Old, and it isn’t as new as we think; it is thoroughly connected to the people of God and the ways of God we read about in Genesis through Malachi.

 Paul even takes time in his excellent teaching on salvation and sanctification to the Romans to talk about Israel’s past (Romans 9), Israel’s present (Romans 10), and Israel’s future (Romans 11).